billbuchanan/csn09112/week03_ns/labs/README.md

 ```
 $ configure
-# set interfaces ethernet eth1 address 172.16.x.254/24
+# set interfaces ethernet eth2 address 10.10.y.254/24
-# set system gateway 10.221.3.254
+# set protocols static route 0.0.0.0/0 next-hop 10.221.3.254
 ```

-and then start the Telnet server on the Vyatta firewall:
+and then start the SSH server on the Vyatta firewall:

 ```
-# set service telnet
+# set service ssh
 ```

 Check the configuration using:

 ```
-# show config
+# show
 # show interfaces
 # show service
 ```